sw3nlab/Local-Android-Deepseek/README.md

 ## **Final Tips**

-- Use **TinyLLaMA** for best performance on most phones.
+- Use **DeepSeek** for best performance on most phones.
 - Use **`-n 256`** to control number of output tokens (example: `-n 256 -p "Explain gravity"`).
-- Monitor RAM usage — LLaMA 7B needs around 4–6 GB RAM for Q4.
+- Monitor RAM usage — Deepseek 7B needs around 4–6 GB RAM for Q4.
 - You can create wrapper scripts or integrate with Android web UIs using Termux:API if you want!

 ---